Salome Jens

 Salome Jens (born May 8, 1935) is an American dancer and actress of stage, film and television.
 She is also known for portraying the Female Changeling on Star Trek: Deep Space Nine (1994–1999).

 Early years

-Born in Milwaukee, Wisconsin, Jens briefly studied at the University of Wisconsin–Madison and Northwestern University, majoring in acting, then moved to New York, worked as a secretary, became a dance student of Martha Graham, and studied acting at HB Studio.
+Jens was born in Milwaukee, Wisconsin, and named after her Polish-born mother, Salomea.
+She briefly studied at the University of Wisconsin–Madison and Northwestern University, majoring in acting, then moved to New York, worked as a secretary, became a dance student of Martha Graham, and studied acting at HB Studio.